wmo-im/csv2bufr/docs/source/mapping.rst

    {
        "data":[
-           {"eccodes_key": "pressureReducedToMeanSeaLevel", "csv_column": "mslp"}
+           {"eccodes_key": "pressureReducedToMeanSeaLevel", "value": "data:mslp"}
        ]
    }

-In addition to mapping to the CSV columns, constant values and values from the JSON metadata file can be mapped using the "value" and "jsonpath" fields.
-Building on the prior example:
+The code block below gives examples for the other options:

 .. code-block:: json

    {
        "header":[
-           {"eccodes_key": "dataCategory", "value": 0}
+           {"eccodes_key": "dataCategory", "value": "const:0"}
        ],
        "data":[
-           {"eccodes_key": "latitude", "jsonpath": "$.locations[0].latitude"},
+           {"eccodes_key": "latitude", "value": "metadata:latitude"},
-           {"eccodes_key": "longitude", "jsonpath": "$.locations[0].latitude"},
+           {"eccodes_key": "longitude", "value": "metadata:longitude"},
-           {"eccodes_key": "pressureReducedToMeanSeaLevel", "csv_column": "mslp"},
+           {"eccodes_key": "pressureReducedToMeanSeaLevel", "value": "data:mslp"},
        ]
    }

-Would map: the ``dataCategory`` field in BUFR section 1 (see :ref:`bufr4`) to the constant value 0;
+In this example, the ``dataCategory`` field in BUFR section 1 (see :ref:`bufr4`) is mapped to the constant value 0;
-the ``latitude`` and ``longitude`` to the elements specified by resolving the jsonpath in the metadata file;
+the ``latitude`` and ``longitude`` to the columns in the metadata file with column names latitude and longitude respectively;
 and the ``pressureReducedToMeanSeaLevel`` to the data from the "mslp" column in the CSV file.

 The keys used for the header elements are listed on the :ref:`bufr4` page, with the mandatory keys highlighted in red.